hfiref0x/KDU/README.md

 * -ps   - modify process object of given ProcessID, downgrading any protections;
 * -pse  - launch program as ProtectedProcessLight-AntiMalware (PPL);
 * -psw  - launch program as ProtectedProcessLight-WinTcb (PPL);
+* -pho  - open an arbitrary process with full access
+  * -phc - commandline (child process) to inerit the flag, default powershell
+  * -phe - also start the child process as ppl
 * -dmp  - dump virtual memory of the given process;
 * -dse  - write user-defined value to the system DSE state flags;
 * -map  - map driver to the kernel and execute its entry point; this command has dependencies listed below;